‘Vikings’: Gustaf Skarsgård Talks About Floki’s ‘Complicated’ Relationship With Ragnar

-Floki and Ragnar have a great friendship until Athelstan is murdered
+Floki and Ragnar have a great friendship, but it doesn’t last

 Ragnar always knows he can count on Floki when he needs to.
 He builds Ragnar a fleet of ships, including the boat that carries them over to England for the very first time.
 When Ragnar is hunted by Earl Haraldson (Gabriel Byrne) and badly wounded, Floki helps shelter him and his family and he restores him back to health.

-Floki was always jealous of Ragnar’s relationship with his best friend Athelstan, and one day he decides the gods are calling him to spill his blood.
+Floki is deeply religious and believes in the Norse gods.
+He has a problem with Ragnar working with the Christians in England, and he lets his feelings be known.
+He was also always jealous of Ragnar’s relationship with his best friend Athelstan, and one day he decides the gods he believes in are calling him to spill his blood.
 He goes to Athelstan’s house and kills him while he prays.
 Everyone suspects Floki of killing Athelstan, and when Ragnar is too weak from battle, his son, Bjorn Ironside (Alexander Ludwig) has Floki arrested for his murder.

 When Ragnar is well again, he is forced to deal with the situation, which was something he was initially trying to avoid doing even though he knows Floki killed Athelstan.
 Ragnar comes up with a punishment that he takes from the stories of their gods.
 He has Floki held in a cave without being able to move while drops of water fall onto his head constantly.
 Eventually, Ragnar lets Floki go free and he makes his way back into the good graces of everyone, even Ragnar.